Nheengatu: History

-With the independence of Brazil in 1822, even though Grão-Pará (Amazon) is a separate Portuguese colony, its local rulers decided to integrate into the new country, which greatly displeased the inhabitants of indigenous origin, who were the majority of the people in general, This later led the Amazon to an independence revolution that lasted for 10 years.

-The second ban on the language came right after this revolution, better known as Cabanagem or War of the Cabanos, and when the rebels were defeated (1860), the Brazilian government imposed a harsh persecution of the speakers of Nheengatu.
-Half of the male population of Grão-Pará (Amazon) was murdered and anyone who was caught speaking in Nheengatu was punished and if they were not contacted indigenous, they were baptized by priests and received their surnames on certificates, since the priests themselves were their godparents, this resulted in people of indigenous origin with Portuguese surnames without even being heirs to colonists.
+A regional ban on the Northern General language came right after the Cabanagem separatist revolts; after the rebels were defeated in 1860, the regencial Brazilian government imposed a harsh persecution on the speakers of Nheengatu.
+Half of the male population of Grão-Pará was murdered and anyone who was caught speaking in Nheengatu was punished.
 The imposition of the Portuguese language this time had an effect and with the advent of Portuguese schools, the population was shepherded to the new language.

 Also in the 20th century, economic and political events like the Amazon Rubber Boom, which brought huge waves of government encouraged settlers from the Northeast to the Amazon, led to an increased Portuguese presence.
 This again forced indigenous peoples to move or be subjected to forced labor.
 The language was again influenced by the increased presence of Portuguese speakers.

 Nheengatu remained mainly among the most distant inhabitants of the urban centers, in the families descended from the cabanos and among unconquered peoples.
-Furthermore, "tapuios" (ribeirinhos) kept their accent and part of their speech tied to their language.
+Furthermore, "tapujos" (ribeirinhos) kept their accent and part of their speech tied to their language.
 Until 1920 it was common for Nheengatu to be used in traditional commercial centers in Manaus, Santarém, Parintins, and Belém.